-There are seven Serial ATA (SATA) interfaces available on the BXT7059 board.
-Six SATA ports are on the SHB and four of these ports are capable of supporting either SAS or SATA devices.
-A seventh SATA/300 interface is routed to edge connector C of the SHB for use on a SATA-equipped PICMG 1.3 backplane.
-All of the SATA interfaces are driven with a built-in SAS/SATA controller from the Intel[®] C604 Platform Controller Hub (PCH).
-The board's SATA ports can support seven independent SATA storage devices such as hard disks and CD-RW devices at data transfer rates up to 300MB per second on each port.
-The board's PCH features the Intel[®] Rapid Storage Systems functionality, which allows a third BIOS-selectable SAS/SATA controller configuration that enables either two or four-drive RAID array configurations capable of supporting RAID 0, 1 and 10 implementations.
+The six Serial ATA (SATA) ports on the SHB are driven with a built-in SATA controller from the Intel® 3420 Platform Controller Hub (PCH).
+The board's SATA/300 interfaces comply with the SATA 1.0 specification and can support six independent SATA storage devices such as hard disks and CD-RW devices at data transfer rates up to 300MB per second on each port.
+The SATA controller has two BIOS selectable modes of operation with a legacy (i.e. IDE) mode using I/O space, and an AHCI mode using memory space.
+Software that uses legacy mode will not have AHCI capabilities.
+The board's PCH features Intel® Rapid Storage Technology, which allows a third BIOS-selectable SATA controller configuration that enables a RAID configuration capable of supporting RAID 0, 1, 5 and 10 storage array implementations.